-So that email clients can tell where one part ends and another begins, each part in a multipart message is separated by a boundary which has to be a string of printable 7-bit ASCII characters (codes 32 through 126), with a length of 70 characters or less, and it must not appear in any of the encapsulated parts.
+So that email clients can tell where one part ends and another begins, each part in a multipart message is separated by a boundary which has to be a string of printable 7-bit ASCII characters (codes 32 through 126) with a length of 70 characters or less, and which must not appear in any of the encapsulated parts.
 Here is an example of a valid boundary: gc0p4Jq0M2Yt08j34c0p.

 Each time a boundary is used, it is prefixed with two hyphens.
 The last boundary is also suffixed with an additional two hyphens.

 There are three kinds of MIME parts, and therefore three kinds of part boundaries.